-In order to enhance cost efficiency, the Group has ceased the direct operation of futures and options business since December 2021 and has suspended the direct operation of brokerage business of "Securities Brokerage and Margin Business Segment" since 20 May 2022.
-Besides, its insurance brokerage business was discontinued on 20 July 2022, with a view to focusing existing resources on business strengths.
+In order to enhance cost efficiency, the Group has ceased the direct operation of futures and options business since December 2021.
+The Group has suspended the direct operation of brokerage business since 20 May 2022 and had remodeled its business by securing multiple sources of referral by entering into client referral agreements with securities brokers in Hong Kong.